rpoleski/MulensModel/developers_board.md

     * mapmaking version which adds new rays as needed
     * Yossi's idea to find all the images
   * Orbital motion like in [VBBL 2.0](https://arxiv.org/abs/1805.05653)
-  * _Magnification function provided by the user - already started in user\_method branch_
+  * _Magnification function provided by the user - already started in user\_method branch; also this could be used to model variable source events - note that_
 * Parameterization
   * Cassan 2008 binary lens parameters
   * Albrow et al. 1999 (also Cassan 2008 Sec.
 5)